 As we discovered when we asked what the UK wears to bed, most people like to sleep in their birthday suits, and with good reason.
 In the summertime you can reduce your body temperature by sleeping in the nude, unencumbered by any additional layers.

 That said, opinion is split.
 Some experts believe that wearing nightclothes can actually make you feel more comfortable as they draw the sweat away from the body.
-The general consensus seems to be: if you want to wear nightclothes, choose a cooler fabric.
+The general consensus seems to be as follows: if you want to wear nightclothes, choose a cooler fabric.
+All our nightwear is made from the highest quality cotton and linen.

 Sorry, earplugs?
 Yes, as having earplugs means that you can sleep with the bedroom window open no matter where you live.
 If you live down a lovely country lane then noise might not be a problem, but noise in busy cities can be more disturbing than the heat itself.
 So earplugs mean you get to keep the windows open, and shut the noise out.